UWOmachineLearning/DataScienceBowl2017/README.md

 <u><b>Future Objectives</b></u>

-•	Practise using other machine learning techniques on the MNIST data
+•	Practice using other machine learning techniques on the MNIST data

-•	Download other datasets from http://deeplearning.net/datasets/ to practise on
+•	Download other datasets from http://deeplearning.net/datasets/ to practice on

 •	Pre-process the Kaggle Lung Cancer data